Sage-Bionetworks-IT/organizations-infra/org-formation/075-security-hub/README.md

 in each account.
 Portions of SecurityHub was setup and configured in the AWS console because cloudformation does not support setting up in an organization configuration.
-Cloudformation only supports setting up in an invitation/authorization configuration which is not the preferred setup.
+Cloudformation only supports setting up in an invitation/authorization configuration which is not the preferred approach.
 Detailed info can be found at https://sagebionetworks.jira.com/wiki/spaces/IT/pages/3352756226/SecurityHub+Set-Up

 Amazon Security Hub provides a comprehensive view of your security state in AWS